Keep Ohio Waters Clean

 Top Ten Things Not to Flush

 The Ohio Water Environment Association surveyed Ohio's water quality professionals to determine the "Top Ten Things Not to Flush".
 Please keep in mind that everything that is flushed or put down a drain has to be cleaned and removed before treated water can be released into Ohio's waters.
-As one water qualitiy professional wrote "if you didn't eat or drink it, don't put it down the drain".
+As one water quality professional wrote "if you didn't eat or drink it, don't put it down the drain".

--
+- Medications

 Prescription, over-the-counter, vitamins, illegal drugs, patches, and hypodermic needles

--
+- Cloth

 Cleaning rags, nylon stockings, underwear, shop towels, mop heads, dental floss

-Feminine Products
+- Feminine Products

 Sanitary pads, tampons, applicators

--
+- Plastic

 Plastic bags, plastic cotton swabs, disposable lighters, hotel shampoo bottles

--
+- Chemicals

 Cleaning products, herbicides, insecticides, solvents

--
+- Grease

 Auto, industrial

--
+- Wipes

 Baby wipes, “disposable/flushable” wipes, personal hygiene wipes, and cleaning wipes

-Cooking Oil/Grease
+- Cooking Oil/Grease

 Fats, oils, cooking grease - used or unused

--
+- Condoms

 Condoms and condom wrappers

--
+- Diapers

 Paper or cloth, no matter how dirty, please dispose of in trash